Last updated: 28th Jan, 2019

 A report by Sprout Social discovered that 75% of consumers appreciate brands who use humor–so if you’re not adding a few LOLs (copywriting rule broken) into your content, you could be missing out.

 The best part?
-Your name doesn’t need to be Jim Carrey to inject humor into your copy, either.
+Your name doesn’t need to be Jim Carrey to inject humor into your content, either.

 Much of your humor can be drawn from your experience and industry insight.
 Your knowledge and expertise can be a font of humor through which to relate to your audience and spruce up your copy.